 What You Need to Know BEFORE Making Candles to Sell

-I am not a lawyer, insurance agent, or a CPA, but owning a candle business teaches you a few things along the way.
+I am not a lawyer, insurance agent, or CPA, but owning a candle business teaches you a few things along the way.
+This is what I wish I knew before I started making candles to sell.

 BEFORE making candles to sell, you are manufacturing a product that is intended to burn in someone’s home.
 You are responsible as a manufacturer to know and understand all (city, state) legal requirements for that process and releasing that product to the public.
 There is a responsibility to the public even with crafts we enjoy and at the smallest level.